meeque/tls-playground/bin/README.md

 You can invoke TP commands from everywhere and most file arguments are interpreted relative to the current working directory.
 However, some TP commands reference some files relative to the `${tp_base_dir}`.

+## CLI Phylosophy

+The main purpose of the TP is educational.
+All TP commands follow consistent usage patterns and tell the user exactly what is going on.

+TP will print relevant commands and all their arguments before actually running them.
+This focuses on commands that are directly dealing with certificates and TLS, in particular [openssl](https://www.openssl.org/) and [certbot](https://certbot.eff.org/).
+Less interesting part, e.g. file operations, are usually not printed verbatim, but summarized in a brief output message.

+TODO mention --step option again
+TODO explain use of config files for openssl
+TODO explain tls vs. ssl terminology

+TODO segway to opinionated file naming

+## File Naming Conventions

+XXX The CAs use PEM as their standard file format.
+Wherever keys, certificate signing requests (CSRs), and certificates are involved they will be PEM encoded.
+For private keys, passphrase encryption is used, based on the value of environment variable `$TP_PASS`.
+If not specified in the environment, the passphrase defaults to `1234`.

+TODO

+.cert.conf
+.key.parms.pem
+.csr.pem
+.cert.pem
+.chain.pem
+.fullchain.pem

+.key.pem
+.key.pass.txt

+.der
+.key.pkcs8.der
+.pfx

+.tmpl